tesserae/apitess/mkdocs-site/docs/getting-started/tutorial.md

   * <https://tess-new.caset.buffalo.edu/api/texts/?author=vergil>

 asks the TIS API for information on texts that have "vergil" as an author.
-Multiple query filters can be applied, by separating each query string with an ampersand, as shown in the following example:
+Multiple query filters can be applied, by separating each query string with an ampersand (&), as shown in the following example:

   * <https://tess-new.caset.buffalo.edu/api/texts/?author=vergil&title=georgics>